-• Training, if conducted in person, must be located within Lancaster County or an adjacent county that is within reasonable commuting distance unless training is not available in that market area.
+- Training, if conducted in person, must be located within Lancaster County or an adjacent county that is within reasonable commuting distance unless training is not available in that market area. - A legitimate request outside the area will be considered on an individual basis if costs are reasonable and customary for the service and travel and lodging expenses are not encumbered by the Board.

-A legitimate request outside the area will be considered individually if costs are reasonable and customary for the service and travel and lodging expenses are not required to participate.
 Other

-- All other factors being equal, the Board reserves the right to select the most cost-effective training option. - The Executive Director may waive the conditions contained in this policy for extraordinary circumstances and funding considerations.
+- All other factors being substantially equal, the Board reserves the right to select the most costeffective training option. - The Executive Director may waive conditions contained in this policy for extraordinary circumstances and funding considerations.

 Work-Based Learning.
-The Board has implemented the use of work-based learning programs, such as work experience, internships, co-op programs, apprenticeships, incumbent worker training, and transitional jobs to meet any unique/specific skill needs of employers in the area.
-The following are WBL priorities for the LWDA:
+The Board has implemented the use of work-based learning programs, such as work experience, internships, co-op programs, apprenticeships, and transitional jobs to meet any unique/specific skill needs of employers in the area.
+Policies it will consider as it moves forward include:

-- Targeting high-growth industries for potential work-based learning opportunities. - Educating employers, including chambers and industry associations, about how work-based training can enhance their businesses by decreasing turnover and improving productivity. - Assisting businesses by streamlining work-based learning paperwork requirements. - Assessing job candidates to determine their eligibility and suitability for work-based learning opportunities. - Identifying career pathways in the targeted sectors that align with work-based learning activities. - Including work-based learning as part of its agendas and topics of discussion during business forums and summits - Requiring the BST to actively promote work-based learning as key service for local businesses. - Establishing time periods and caps for work-based learning activities. - Updated WBL Policy to include funding structure to support Registered Apprenticeship programs including application of Incumbent Worker Training, On-the-job Training and Supportive Services.
-The board plans to incorporate a Pre-Apprenticeship policy in 2023. - 4.8 Provide a description and assessment of the type and availability of youth workforce investment activities in the local area.
+- Targeting high-growth industries for potential work-based learning opportunities. - Educating employers, including chambers and industry associations, about how work-based training can enhance their businesses by decreasing turnover and improving productivity. - Assisting businesses by streamlining work-based learning paperwork requirements. - Assessing job candidates to determine their eligibility and suitability for work-based learning opportunities. - Identifying career pathways in the targeted sectors that align with work-based learning activities. - Including work-based learning as part of its agendas and topics of discussion during business forums and summits - Requiring the BST to actively promote work-based learning as key service for local businesses. - Establishing time periods and caps for work-based learning activities. - 4.8 Provide a description and assessment of the type and availability of youth workforce investment activities in the local area.